 How do I prepare my body for a VBAC?

-Make sure you give yourself enough time to heal and recover fully from your c-section.
+Make sure you give yourself enough time to heal and recover fully from your c-section as well.

 Then, ensure you are eating a healthy, well-rounded, nutrient-filled meal daily.